assist-iot/assist-iot-documentation/docs/source/horizontal_planes/datamanagement/long_term_data_storage_enabler.rst

 ***************
 Features
 ***************
-The following image illustrates the different frameworks used for the implementation of the three main LTSE components.
+The LTSE is constructed as a Helm chart, formed by different subcharts.
+The following image illustrates the different frameworks/charts used for the instantiation of the LTSE components.

 .. figure:: ./LTSE_components.png
    :alt: LTSE components